• Skip to primary navigation

 Recipe variation

 • Light cream.
-You can use half milk and half cream if you want a lighter cream instead.
+You can use half milk and half cream for a lighter kartoffelgratin sauce.

 • Dried herbs.
 If you only have dried thyme, you can also use that as an alternative; a quarter of a teaspoon should suffice.

 • Other cheese.
-Gruyere is an excellent alternative to Emmental — essentially, any type of Alpine cheese will be great for this kartoffelgratin recipe.
+Gruyere is an excellent alternative to Emmental — essentially, any type of Alpine cheese will be great for this German scalloped potatoes recipe.

 Yes.